-The Name VIDON (Vee-Dohn) Comes From Vicki And Don, Founders Of VIDON Vineyard.
+The name VIDON (Vee-Dohn) comes from Vicki And Don, Founders of VIDON Vineyard in Newberg, Oregon.

 Why The Bee?

 The Bee on our labels and capsule came about because of an old well house on the property that contained a very large hive between its studs.
 After our home was built in the summer of 2003, we heard much buzzing while sitting on the deck one evening.
 Upon looking under the deck, we discovered that the electrician had left a hole that led to the space between floors.
 As they do every year, bees swarmed and the new Queen set up housekeeping in our new abode.
 This experience resulted in many photos and a few stings, leading us to make the bee the mascot of the vineyard.